 - What you need to watch out for: Not everyone will qualify for every survey, and some can take a long time to complete.
-Also be aware that some companies award points rather than cash.
-It can be difficult to accumulate enough points to meet redemption requirements before the points expire.

 - How you’re paid: Payments are made via PayPal or check.

-12. Use the Internet
+12. Watch TV and Use the Internet

 Advertisers also want to know what you watch and your internet surfing habits.